tu64yc4n64/tu64yc4n64/README.md

-- 👋 Hi, I’m @tu64yc4n64
+- 👋 Hi, I’m Tugay Can Duymaz
-- 👀 I’m interested in Javascript technologies.
+- 👀 I’m interested in Javascript technologies
 - 🌱 I’m currently learning React framework
 - 💞️ I’m looking forward to get better as a Front-end Developer
 - 📫 You can reach me from tcduymaz94@gmail.com